-Stephen Bending, a senior lecturer at the University of Southampton, is the author of Green Retreats: Women, Gardens and Eighteenth-Century Culture (2013) and the editor of A Cultural History of Gardens in the Age of Enlightenment (2016).
-He is a series editor of the Pickering and Chatto Chawton House Library volumes, which includes editions of women’s novels and women’s travel writing and memoirs held in the Chawton House Library.[placeholder contributor’s note; feel free to revise]
+Stephen Bending, a senior lecturer at the University of Southampton, is the author of Green Retreats: Women, Gardens and Eighteenth-Century Culture (2013) and the editor of A Cultural History of Gardens in the Age of Enlightenment (2013).
+A series editor of the Pickering and Chatto Chawton House Library volumes, which includes editions of women’s novels, travel writing and memoirs held in the Chawton House Library, he is currently working on the problems of pleasure in British, French and American gardens in the long eighteenth century.